 Section 6.
-General exclusions - things we don't cover
+General exclusions - services, drugs and supplies we do not cover

 The exclusions in this section apply to all benefits.
 There may be other exclusions and limitations listed in Section 5 of this brochure.

 Although we may list a specific service as a benefit, we will not cover it unless it is medically necessary to prevent, diagnose, or treat your illness, disease, injury, or condition.
 For information on obtaining prior approval for specific services, such as transplants, see Section 3 When you need prior Plan approval for certain services.